GSA/digitalgov.gov/visual-design/graphics-and-images.md

 ## Can you easily understand content associated with graphics, icons, and images?

-### Why it's important
-Marisa primarily uses her mobile device to browse websites and has trouble interpreting visualizations with small text.
+**Why it's important:** Marisa primarily uses her mobile device to browse websites and has trouble interpreting visualizations with small text.

 ### Steps to take
 - Make sure all graphics have descriptive captions written in plain language.